galexrt/extended-ceph-exporter/README.md

 A VSCode debug config is available to run and debug the project.

-To make the exporter talk with a Ceph RGW S3 endpoint, create a copy of the `.env.example` file and name it `.env`.
+To make the exporter talk with a Ceph RGW S3 endpoint, create a copy of the `config.example.yaml` and `realms.example.yaml` files, and rename the files to remove the `.example` from the names.
 Be sure ot add your Ceph RGW S3 endpoint and credentials in it.